 One of the most intriguing facets of Fort Meade’s history is its connection to the Star Spangled Banner, the United States national anthem.

-The fort was home to the 7th Cavalry’s band, where, in 1892, it became one of the first to play the national anthem at the official flag-raising ceremony.
-This set a precedent, and eventually, the tradition of playing the Star Spangled Banner at military and public events spread throughout the nation.
+The fort was home to the 7th Cavalry band, which, in 1892, became one of the first to play the national anthem at the official flag-raising ceremony.

 Architectural Insights

-Fort Meade’s architectural layout reflects the defensive needs of its time, while accommodating the soldiers’ daily lives.
 Its design, materials, and structure are a testament to the architectural and military strategies of the late 19th and early 20th centuries.

 Legacy and Conservation

-Over the decades, Fort Meade has transformed from an active military outpost to a historical landmark.
 Efforts to preserve its legacy, including its unique tie to the Star Spangled Banner, have been ongoing, ensuring the fort remains a vital link to the nation’s past.

 Fort Meade is on the National Register of Historic Places.